code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Consider checking zero address for the 3 constructor arguments.
+Consider checking the zero address for the three constructor arguments.

 ## [L-05] Missing zero value check in `deposit` function